jross765/gnucash-api-ext/src/test/resources/README.md

 [ In future releases, we will therefore probably provide one test data file per supported locale. ]

+When you change the
+`test.gnucash`
-When you change the test.xml file, please save it in *uncompressed* XML format (by convention, compressed
+file, please save it in *compressed* XML format (as opposed to module "API").
-GnuCash
-files have the extension
-"gnucash").

 # Testing Aspects
-Please be careful when making changes on the file: All JUnit test cases of this module heavily rely on it, and you might break things.
+Please be careful when making changes on the file: All JUnit test cases of this module heavily depend on it, and you might break things.

 # Comparison to Other Modules' Test Files
-This test file currently is *identical* to the one of module "API".
+This test file *originated* from the one of module "API", but it is *not identical* to it.

+Main differences:

+* **Format**: This module's file is compressed
+  (as usual with GnuCash).
+* **Content**: A few things added, a few things changed, all specific to this module's test cases.
+The rest is identical.

 This is no coincidence, of course, because until
 V. 1.7,